PANDEMIC PASTIMES: Lacy finds balance through Kung Fu

 “I was watching him do his thing, and I thought gosh it looked like fun,” Lacy said.
 “At first, I thought I was too old to learn a new skill.
 I grew up riding horses.
 I thought I’m a mom, and I’m an old lady, and I was sure they didn’t even want me.”

 With her interest peaked, Lacy knew she wanted to give it a shot.
-Her first move was to reach out to the Seven Start Martial Arts Dojo, run by Sifu Jeff Remster.
+Her first move was to reach out to the Seven Star Martial Arts, run by Sifu Jeff Remster.

 “I reached out to see if they did adult beginners’ classes, and they said, of course,” she said.
 “They let me try it out, and I fell in love with it immediately.
 It’s a great workout.
 With all the chaos of the pandemic, it made me both exercise myself physically, but also focus on myself for 30 minutes to an hour.”